 When it comes to the DVD that ADV Films released, there were a few bonus features.
 The first is “The Making of 5 Centimeters per Second Photo Montage.”
 This runs for five minutes, and includes photos from location hunting, the production site, after recording, music recording, ads, the premiere, etc. This is a pretty decent “behind the scenes” feature.

 Next is an interview with Makoto Shinkai.
 This lasts for 36 minutes, and he talks about the origin of the film’s title, the connected story style, the theme song, about the casting, notable happenings during recording, the production system for the movie, about location hunting, notable happenings during production, and the depiction of the scenery.
 This was presented with Japanese audio and English subtitles.

 There were also interviews with the Japanese voice cast: Kenji Mizuhashi, Yoshimi Kondo, Satomi Hanamura, and Ayaka Onoue.
 Each one lasts for about 9-10 minutes, and like the Shinkai interview, they have Japanese audio with English subtitles.
 In addition to these, there are also ADV Previews and DVD credits.

-As I said, 5 Centimeters per Second isn’t necessarily a bad film, but my husband and I really aren’t in a hurry to track this down and add it to our anime library.
+As I said, 5 Centimeters per Second isn’t necessarily a bad film, but I wouldn’t necessarily rank it among my favorite anime films of all-time.
 However, if you’re a fan of Makoto Shinkai’s work and don’t already own a copy of 5 Centimeters per Second, it might be worth trying to track down a copy of the film in order to add it to your anime library.